David-Durst/embeddedHaskellAetherling/theory/Basic.md

 #### Period Example
 `SSeq` and `TSeq` are defined in terms of periods rather than clock cycles in order to support nested sequence types.
-We will demonstrate the need for the term period first by showing two examples where a period is the same as a clock, and then showing a nested example where the two are different.
+We demonstrate the need for the term period first by showing two examples where a period is the same as a clock, and then showing a nested example where the two are different.

 An operator `SSeq 5 Int -> SSeq 5 Int` accepts and emits 5 ints each clock.
 An `SSeq` takes one period.
 Since `Int` is an atomic type, a period is one clock.